 Research Assistants

-Stephen Coutu (He/him)
+Stephen Coutu (he/him)

-Stephen Coutu (He/him)
+Stephen Coutu (he/him)

 Stephen joined the CEL Lab in May 2024 after graduating from the University of Rhode Island with a B.A. in Psychology & B.A. in English, and completed the Honors Program.
 As an undergraduate, Stephen joined the Study of Trauma, Risk-taking, Emotions, and Stress Symptoms (STRESS) Lab as a Research Assistant in May of 2021 under the guidance of Dr. Nicole Weiss, where he eventually became a Project Manager in 2022.
 Stephen was awarded two grants by URI’s Office of Undergraduate Research and Innovation.
 The first examined risk and protective factors for posttraumatic stress among sexual and gender minorities, the findings and analysis of which were used for his honors thesis.
 His second grant examined the role of affect intensity in opioid use and suicide risk among individuals with experiences of trauma.
 In the future, Stephen plans to pursue a Ph.D. in clinical psychology.
 When he is not working, Stephen enjoys reading, writing, traveling, woodworking, cooking, and spending time with his wife and family.